 The real gatekeepers are at the AT&T Performing Arts Center or the Fort Worth Symphony or Granbury Opera House or any cultural organization or subscription service online – basically, anyone who says, pay up before you enjoy this experience we offer.
 Otherwise, you don’t get in.
 That’s a gatekeeper.

 Hady: So how do we choose that experience?

-So let’s reverse-engineer our thinking about digital and real-life: All the cultural offerings in a city are like a giant, analog version of Netflix.
+So let’s reverse-engineer our thinking about digital and real-life: All the cultural offerings going on in a city are spread out like a giant, analog version of Netflix.
 Or like the internet itself.
-People talk about binge-watching on Netflix or becoming immersed in the web.
-They don’t talk about what most of us actually do: scroll through menu after menu, webpage after webpage, cat video after cat video, wondering if this or that is something we’d enjoy, something worth stopping for and spending our time on.
+Now, people talk about binge-watching on Netflix or becoming immersed in the web.
+They don’t talk about what most of us actually do with our TVs and cellphones and laptops: scroll through menu after menu, webpage after webpage, cat video after cat video, wondering if this or that is something we’d enjoy, something worth stopping for and spending our time on.

 So are they being replaced effectively by their online counterparts?
-A number of the arts leaders I spoke with said print still has a significant impact locally.
-Word-of-mouth is what has always gotten an audience in the door.
-Print still can get word-of-mouth going.
-Dana Schultes of Stage West in Fort Worth said a review in the paper can mean the difference between a 50 percent house and a 100 percent house.
+A number of the arts leaders I spoke with said print still has significant clout locally.
+Word-of-mouth is what has always gotten an audience in the door, of course.
+And print still can get word-of-mouth going.
+Dana Schultes of Stage West in Fort Worth said, for her, a review in the paper can mean the difference between a 50 percent house and a 100 percent house.